noahzeldin/dissertation/mt_music_analysis_write_up.md

     the first or second version of the text in the BFA.
 Cf. Eisler, *Die Maßnahme*, 113-17 and GBA 3:95-96 and 122-23.

+11. That said, Eisler clearly took care to limit the range and difficulty of the intervals of individual lines.
+See Kim, *Das Lehrstück*, 189-90.

-9. This general tendency is also noted in Kim, *Das Lehrstück*, 196.
+12. This general tendency is also noted in Kim, *Das Lehrstück*, 196.

-10. However, it is arguably the “Gesang der Reiskahnschlepper” \[“Song of the Rice Barge Haulers”\], which demands most from the conductor, who has to navigate 9 tempo changes and frequent shifts between male choir, solo tenor and orchestra.
+13. However, it is arguably the “Gesang der Reiskahnschlepper” \[“Song of the Rice Barge Haulers”\], which demands most from the conductor, who has to navigate 9 tempo changes and frequent shifts between male choir, solo tenor and orchestra.
 NB: This count and rate of tempo